AguaClara/1-LPS-DEPRECATED/1-LPS-Spring-2018.md

 Consider labeling important parts because how would a reader know how it connects?
 </div>

-The team consulted AguaClara Engineer Juan Guzman and determined that a perforation should be made in the metal bar of the lever arm so that a pin could be placed inside of it and act as a stopper as illustrated in Figure 3.
+The team determined that a perforation should be made in the metal bar of the lever arm so that a pin could be placed inside of it and act as a stopper as illustrated in Figure 3.

 <p style = "text-align: center;">
 <img src="https://goo.gl/UcBDZJ" height=400>

-**Figure 3:** A schematic of how the modified lever arm fitted ed onto the entrance tank.
-There was be a perforation made in the metal bar of the lever arm in order for a pin to fit inside and act as a stopper.
+**Figure 3:** A schematic of how the modified lever arm fits into the entrance tank.
+There was a perforation made in the metal bar of the lever arm in order for a pin to fit inside and act as a stopper.
 After being slid into the hole shown in Figure 2, a pin was inserted into the perforation to secure the lever arm onto the entrance tank. </p>

 <div class="alert alert-block alert-danger">
 I am confused on how the first two figures connect to this diagram?
 Do you use the holes already on the lever arm and entrance tank?